szaimen/Nextcloud-NAS-Guide/docs/more-apps.md

 ---
 id: more-apps
-title: Wich other apps are available?
+title: Which other apps are available?
 sidebar_label: More apps
 ---